YJAJ/Udacity_Self_Driving_Car_Engineer_Projects/Traffic_sign_classifier_with_Resnet_SEnet_blocks/README.md

 ![incorrect1](./examples/incorrect1.PNG)

 This image is incorrectly classified because it is difficult to classify even with my eyes.
-The correct lable is not even within the top 5 predictions.
+The correct label is not even within the top 5 predictions.
 The model classifies this sign as Go straight or left with 65.86% confidence.

 ![incorrect2](./examples/incorrect2.PNG)